Human Rights Protection Group & MFP Federation

 Human Rights Protection Group & MFP Federation, formerly known as Middle Finger Protests, is a Chandigarh-based human rights organization and protest group led by Prabhloch Singh.
+The organization is in Special Consultative Status with the United Nations since 2023.
 The organization received its name from the protests during the Jessica Lal murder trial.
 It is also the organization behind the protests in the Sippy Sidhu murder case and has been active in various protests, including the Jyoti murder case, Aarushi murder case and Nirbhaya case.

 Background

 The organization was the first to act in the Jessica Lal murder case from Manu Sharma's hometown Chandigarh.
 It was also featured in the Bollywood movie 'No One Killed Jessica' in 2011.
 The leader of the protest group is Prabhloch Singh, a human rights activist.

 Activities and events

 Prabhloch Singh, the founder of the organisation, represented India as an observer at the United Nations Headquarters during the 13th Annual International Human Rights Summit 2016 held from 25 to 27 August 2016.
 Prabhloch delivered a speech on civil rights in India while addressing dignitaries consisting of human rights luminaries, ambassadors, and representatives of permanent missions to the United Nations.
 Prabhloch also addressed the Youth for Human Rights International World Tour-South Asia Summit on 22 and 23 March 2017, as a guest speaker.
 The NGO organises a two-day human rights conference titled, "#LeaveNoOneBehind International Conclave on Human Rights, Community Welfare, Philanthropy & UN SDGs".
 The 2017 conference was inaugurated by MP Kirron Kher.
-The second edition of the Conclave was held on November 11 and 12, 2019, on the occasion of the 550th birth anniversary of Guru Nanak Puducherry's Lt.Governor Kiran Bedi addressed the audience along with MLA Kanwar Sandhu, Indian musician Rabbi Shergill, NGO's founder Prabhloch Singh, Prof Tanmeet Kaur Sahiwal, among others.
+The second edition of the Conclave was held on 11 and 12 November 2019, on the occasion of the 550th birth anniversary of Guru Nanak Puducherry's Lt.Governor Kiran Bedi addressed the audience along with MLA Kanwar Sandhu, Indian musician Rabbi Shergill, NGO's founder Prabhloch Singh, Prof Tanmeet Kaur Sahiwal, among others.
 A livelihood services project was announced on the second day of the Conclave.